 (c) notice of, and a report about, the accident or dangerous occurrence had been given under clause 71(1) of Schedule 5 to the Act but an inspector had not entered the facility at or near which the accident or dangerous occurrence occurred in response to the notice within 3 working days of notice being given.

-[Regulation 54 amended in Gazette 30 Dec 2011 p.
+[Regulation 54 amended: Gazette 30 Dec 2011 p.
 5546.]

 Part 6 — Miscellaneous